ToMAP: Training Opponent-Aware LLM Persuaders with Theory of Mind: Experiments

-\textbullet Baseline LLMs: QWen2.5-3B-Instruct, Gemma-3-27B~\citep{team2025gemma}, LLaMa3.1-70B-Instruct~\citep{grattafiori2024llama}, GPT-4o~\citep{hurst2024gpt} and Deepseek-R1~\citep{guo2025deepseek}.
-We refer QWen2.5-3B-Instruct as ``Base'' in the experiments. \\ \textbullet SFT: we conduct inference on the training set, and select conversations where the base model successfully persuades the opponent (i.e., agreement shift $>0$).
+\textbullet Off-the-shelf LLMs: Besides Qwen2.5-3B-Instruct and LLaMa3.2-3B-Instruct, we also introduce 4 larger models: Gemma-3-27B~\citep{team2025gemma}, LLaMa3.1-70B-Instruct~\citep{grattafiori2024llama}, GPT-4o~\citep{hurst2024gpt} and Deepseek-R1~\citep{guo2025deepseek}. \\ \textbullet SFT: we conduct inference on the training set, and select conversations where the base model successfully persuades the opponent (i.e., agreement shift $>0$).
 These conversations are then used to finetune the base model. \\ \textbullet RL: we train the base model trained using RL without incorporating Theory of Mind (ToM) information.
-Please refer to \Cref{app:training} for details regarding the training procedure. \\ \textbullet ToMAP: the base model trained with RL and augmented by two ToM-based components: \textbf{Counterclaim Predictor} and \textbf{Opponent attitude predictor}.
+Please refer to \Cref{app:training} for details of the training procedure. \\ \textbullet ToMAP: the base model trained with RL and augmented by two ToM-based components: \textbf{Counterclaim Predictor} and \textbf{Opponent attitude predictor}.
 By default, 3 counterclaims from the opponent's side are generated and predicted attitudes on these claims are provided to the persuader.